 Client Base Tab

-You’ll see several column headers for your customers’ data.
-The first three columns are fields for their primary information: Name, Client ID, and Affiliation.
-The latter three columns are for their contact details: Billing Address, Phone, and Fax.
+The first three columns capture primary info, Name, Client ID, and Affiliation.
+The next columns are for contact details like billing address and phone.

 Tracker Tab